tonai/Lightning-talks/JavaScript/01_Vanilla/01_Statements-expressions-and-types.md

 ```

 But in contrary to some other languages, it is not mandatory (In fact the JavaScript parser will insert semicolon automaticaly in some cases).
-So the following lines will work :
+So the following lines will also work properly :
 ```javascript
 square(1)
 square(2)
 ```

-Not using the `;` operator may also lead to some errors.
+By not using the `;` operator you have to be careful because it may lead to errors.

 OK :
 ```javascript